mbonig/secret/README.md

 So, this library has a single construct with a single intention, to allow you to update the `generateSecretString` property without recreating the secret.

+## Design Philosophy

+Secrets are the AWS-preferred method for passing configuration values to runtime components.
+However, with the existing secret it's painful to manage the contents of a secret over the life of a project.
+You can't provide all your configuration values directly in your `generateSecretString` property because you'll then likely expose sensitive IaC.
+However, you also can't just leave this field completely blank because it will either make post-deployment changes to the secret more error-prone (as someone may manually enter in field names incorrectly) or it will make it impossible for some services to work at all until a post-deployment change is made, like ECS.

+So, this construct is designed to make it so you can update the `generateSecretString` property without recreating the secret.
+This allows you to define the basic shape of a secret through your IaC ensuring that post-deployment updates are done with fewer errors.

+It is a fundamental principle of this construct that:
+* The values stored in secrets are required to be updated manually outside of the IaC process.
+* The shape of the secret is defined in the IaC process.
+* Changes to the shape of the secret are made through the IaC process.
+* Changes to the shape and values of the secret in IaC do not affect fields and values that were not changed in IaC.
+* Changes made to the value of the secret through an outside process are retained unless explicitly changed through IaC.

 ## Usage

 ```typescript